petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/deployment-strategies/choosing-the-right-deployment-strategy.md

 This doesn’t change one of Liferay’s traditional key strengths - the ability to extend and customize to fit specific needs - just the approach used to doing it.

-In most cases the new approaches will fit - which will be one part of the decision making process leading a prospect towards Liferay Experience Cloud SaaS.
+In most cases the new approaches will fit - which will be one part of the decision making process leading a prospect towards Liferay SaaS.

 But, there may be some particular use cases that can only be achieved with alternative approaches.
-It is still possible to customize using the traditional approach of building custom Java OSGi modules, if this approach is needed that is one of the considerations that may direct a prospect towards a deployment approach _other_ than Liferay Experience Cloud SaaS.
+It is still possible to customize using the traditional approach of building custom Java OSGi modules, if this approach is needed that is one of the considerations that may direct a prospect towards a deployment approach _other_ than Liferay SaaS.

-## When Liferay Experience Cloud SaaS is the right approach
+## When Liferay SaaS is the right approach

-As already noted, the _preferred_ deployment approach for Liferay DXP is Liferay Experience Cloud SaaS, and there are three main questions that can be asked to support this:
+As already noted, the _preferred_ deployment approach for Liferay DXP is Liferay SaaS, and there are three main questions that can be asked to support this:

 1. Can the problem be solved with OOTB Liferay features?
 2. Can customization requirements be solved with the preferred approach to extensions?
 3. Can it be solved with an upcoming feature (roadmap or requested)?

-If the above are true, and the prospect is comfortable with a SaaS approach in the first place, the recommended deployment approach is Liferay Experience Cloud SaaS.
+If the above are true, and the prospect is comfortable with a SaaS approach in the first place, the recommended deployment approach is Liferay SaaS.

-## When Liferay Experience Cloud SaaS might not be the right approach
+## When Liferay SaaS might not be the right approach

 There are also some considerations that might guide a prospect to an deployment approach other than SaaS.